-- Families and guardians are expected to call the school as early as possible, but no later than ten minutes after the doors open (7:55 a.m.), if their child will not be attending school for any reason. - Earlier, written permission is both welcome and appreciated; - Calls should be made as far in advance as possible and can be left on the school's main voicemail if necessary; - If a student is not in class and the school has not been notified that he or she will be absent, his or her parent or guardian will be called at home and/or work.
-If the parent or guardian cannot be reached, in some instances, we may reach out to emergency contacts to ensure the safety of the child; - In phone calls to the school, voice mails, and notes, please leave or list your child's name, your relationship to the child, and the reason for and date(s) of the child's absence.
+- Families and guardians are expected to call the school as early as possible, but no later than ten minutes after the doors open if their child will not be attending school for any reason. - Earlier, written permission is both welcome and appreciated; - Calls should be made as far in advance as possible and can be left on the school's main voicemail if necessary; - If a student is not in class and the school has not been notified that he or she will be absent, his or her parent or guardian will be called at home and/or work.
+If the parent or guardian cannot be reached, in some instances, we may reach out to emergency contacts to ensure the safety of the child; - In phone calls to the school, voice mails, and notes, please leave or list your child's name, your relationship to the child, and the reason for and date(s) of the child's absence. - If a scholar is chronically absent, a parent or guardian will be asked to attend a meeting with school leaders to create a plan to improve attendance.